MicrosoftDocs/office-docs-powershell/sharepoint/docs-conceptual/sharepoint-server/sharepoint-server-cmdlets.md

 #SharePoint Server Cmdlets

-This page contains a listing of SharePoint Server (on prem) cmdlets.
+For a listing of the SharePoint Server cmdlets, see [SharePoint Server cmdlets](sharepoint-server.md)